remarkablemark/remarkablemark.github.io/_posts/2021/2021-12-17-remarkable-podcast-how-i-got-into-it-with-minh-nguyen.md

 ## More

-Check out the previous episode ["How I Got Started in Tech with Seamus Martin"]({% post_url 2020/2020-09-07-remarkable-podcast-1 %}).
+Check out the previous episode ["How I Got Started in Tech with Seamus Martin"]({% post_url 2020/2020-09-07-remarkable-podcast-1 %}) and the next episode ["How to Build High-Performance Teams with Alberto Silveira"]({% post_url 2022/2022-06-26-remarkable-podcast-3-how-to-build-high-performance-teams-with-alberto-silveira %}).